IISD-ELA/core-data-repos/README.md

 4. [Contact](#contact)

 ## Purpose
+Access the rendered data catalog web page here: [**IISD-ELA Core Data on Repositories**](https://iisd-ela.github.io/core-data-repos/)
-> The purpose of this repo is to serve as the source for a GitHub Pages (website) that is simply a table showing IISD-ELA datasets available on public repositories.
-For data users and the general public, all you really need is the resulting aesthetically rendered table.
-The rest of this GitHub is just behind-the-scenes content and information for internal staff to update the table.
+> The purpose of this repo is to serve as the source for a GitHub Pages (webpage) that is simply a table showing IISD-ELA datasets available on public repositories.
+For data users and the general public, all you really need is the resulting [aesthetically rendered table](https://iisd-ela.github.io/core-data-repos/).
+The rest of this GitHub is just behind-the-scenes content and information for internal staff to make changes (but you are welcome to take a look around if you're curious!).

 ## Repository Structure and Files